College Theology SocietyServing Church and Academy Since 1954

 ● Or any other alternative mode of conference presentations you may suggest

-As always, this section invites papers that consider the implications of the conference theme for college teaching.
-Proposals outside of the conference theme but still related rayer on campus, rayer on to comparative or interreligious theology, theology of religions, or interreligious dialogue are welcome.
+Proposals outside of the conference theme but still related to comparative or interreligious theology, theology of religions, or interreligious dialogue are welcome.

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.